motoq/eom/README.md

 applications.

 Current functionality includes orbit propagation and access analysis to earth fixed ground points.
-General perturbation (GP, "analytic") and special perturbation (SP, numerical integration) orbit propagation techniques are supported.
+General perturbation (GP, "analytic", such as SGP4) and special perturbation (SP, numerical integration) orbit propagation techniques are supported.
 Externally generated SP3 formatted ephemerides (CDDIS) can also be ingested.
 Ephemerides can be saved in STK compatible **.e** file formats.
 Other outputs are written as Matlab (Octave compatible) functions.
 When run, these **.m** files will plot